aymansaeid/Battleship/README.md

 - Socket Programming

 # NOTE :
-on this version only two players can play the game ! ( without aws )
+on this version only two players can play the game ! ( without aws connection / localhost connection )